 In the United States, federal, state, and local governments have enacted numerous data privacy and security laws, including data breach notification laws, personal data privacy laws, and consumer protection laws.
-For example, the California Consumer Privacy Act of 2018 ("CCPA") imposes obligations on businesses to which it applies, such as providing specific disclosures in privacy notices and affording California residents certain rights related to their personal data.
-In addition, it is anticipated that the California Privacy Rights Act of 2020 ("CPRA"), effective January 1, 2023, will expand the CCPA, including by establishing a new California Privacy Protection Agency to implement and enforce the CPRA.
+For example, the California Consumer Privacy Act of 2018 ("CCPA") imposes obligations on businesses to which it applies, such as providing specific disclosures in privacy notices and affording California residents certain rights related to their personal data and applies to personal information of consumers, business representatives, and employees.
+The CCPA provides for civil penalties of up to \$7,500 per violation and allows private litigants affected by certain data breaches to recover significant statutory damages.
+In addition, the California Privacy Rights Act of 2020 ("CPRA"), effective January 1, 2023, expands the CCPA, including by establishing a new California Privacy Protection Agency to implement and enforce the CPRA and adding a new right for individuals to correct their personal information.
 Other states have also enacted data privacy laws, including Virginia and Colorado.
 In addition, data privacy and security laws have been proposed at the federal, state, and local levels in recent years, which could further complicate compliance efforts.

 Outside the United States, an increasing number of laws, regulations, and industry standards apply to data privacy and security.
 For example, the European Union's General Data Protection Regulation ("EU GDPR") and the United Kingdom's GDPR ("UK GDPR") impose strict requirements for processing the personal data of individuals located in the European Economic Area ("EEA") and the UK, respectively.
 For example, under the EU GDPR, government regulators may impose temporary or definitive bans on data processing, as well as fines of up to 20.0 million euros or 4% of annual global revenue, whichever is greater.
+The GDPR also allows for private litigation related to processing of personal data brought by classes of data subjects or consumer protection organizations authorized at law to represent their interests.
 Additionally, in Canada, the Personal Information Protection and Electronic Documents Act ("PIPEDA") and various related provincial laws, as well as Canada's Anti-Spam Legislation ("CASL"), may apply to our operations.
-We also target customers in Asia, and may be subject to new and emerging data privacy regimes in Asia, such as China's Personal Information Protection Law, Japan's Act on the Protection of Personal Information, and Singapore's Personal Data Protection Act.
+We also target customers in Asia, and may be subject to new and emerging data privacy regimes in Asia, such as China's Personal Information Protection Law, and Japan's Act on the Protection of Personal Information.